syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Annotation.md

 ### How to modify the text annotation

-Text annotation’s properties can be programmatically modified through `Settings` in ` FreeTextAnnotationChangedEventArgs`.
+Text annotation’s properties can be programmatically modified through `Settings` in `[FreeTextAnnotationChangedEventArgs] (https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.FreeTextAnnotationChangedEventArgs.html)`.

 The following code snippet explains how to modify the selected annotation’s properties.